PECOS-packages/PECOS/docs/user-guide/llvm-setup.md

 Development and source builds enable inkwell's `llvm21-1-prefer-dynamic` feature.
-They use `libLLVM-21.so` / `libLLVM.dylib` when `llvm-config --link-shared` can provide it. `pecos rust test` and `just dev` refuse static-only LLVM because the normal development test path links many LLVM-using test binaries; linking LLVM statically into each one has a much higher peak memory cost.
+They use `libLLVM-21.so` / `libLLVM.dylib` when `llvm-config --link-shared` can provide it.
+On non-Windows platforms, `pecos rust test` and `just dev` refuse static-only LLVM because the normal development test path links many LLVM-using test binaries; linking LLVM statically into each one has a much higher peak memory cost.
+(Windows always links LLVM statically: llvm-sys does not support dynamic LLVM on MSVC.)

 Release `pecos-rslib-llvm` wheels use a different policy.
-The Linux and Windows release lanes select inkwell's `llvm21-1-force-static` feature at build time.
-LLVM is linked into the extension, and the extension's export list hides LLVM's symbols, so the wheel can coexist in one process with packages that load another LLVM. macOS release wheels keep shared LLVM with a bundled dylib (macOS's two-level namespace already prevents the cross-library symbol capture this protects against on Linux).
-The workspace manifest remains `prefer-dynamic` for source development; the release lanes patch that single feature selection only while building the LLVM wheel and restore it afterward.
+The Linux release lane selects inkwell's `llvm21-1-force-static` feature at build time: LLVM is linked into the extension, and the extension's export list hides LLVM's symbols, so the wheel can coexist in one process with packages that load another LLVM.
+Windows wheels are statically linked already via llvm-sys's MSVC behavior. macOS release wheels keep shared LLVM with a bundled dylib (macOS's two-level namespace already prevents the cross-library symbol capture this protects against on Linux).
+The workspace manifest remains `prefer-dynamic` for source development; the Linux release lane patches that single feature selection only while building the LLVM wheel and restores it afterward.

 System package manager installs usually provide shared LLVM.
 On Debian/Ubuntu compatible Linux distributions, the managed installer uses the apt.llvm.org